 Of course, the commercial producers will try to wow you with their techno-babble nonsense to convince you that their products are superior.
 Many commercial ionic silver products are produced using colloidal silver generators that are sold for home use.

 True Colloidal Silver

-To make a true colloid is a complicated, complex and costly process.
+To make a true colloid is a complicated, complex, and costly process.
 It is no mystery why most producers choose to make ionic silver instead and simply call it colloidal silver.
 Thankfully, more consumers are educating themselves about this deception, and more and more are learning this simple test: If it looks like water, it is ionic silver, not a true silver colloid.

 - The Truth About Covalent Silver

-- Myth of Monatomic Colloidal Silver
+- The myth of Monatomic Colloidal Silver

 - How to Compare Colloidal Silver Products